Shonacw/Conversation_Analysis_Project/README.md

 - From the conversation visualisations can we detect a set of common trajectories taken by conversations of similar styles?

-## Notes on, and examples of, Visualisation methods attempted so far...
+## Word Embedding-based Visualisation methods attempted so far...
 ***Please note that these are my ROUGH NOTES, this is a work in progress :-)***

 How the location of a node representing a segment of the transcript is assigned for plots modelling topic evolution: